-The impact of forest management practices on Species at Risk (SAR), specifically woodland caribou, has emerged as an issue of significant debate in Canada.
+The impact of forest management practices on Species at Risk, specifically woodland caribou, has emerged as an issue of significant concern in Canada.
 Populations of woodland caribou are at varying degrees of risk and are particularly sensitive to habitat disturbance.
-As a result, FSC Canada has drafted an indicator dedicated entirely to boreal caribou (an ecotype of woodland caribou) in its draft national forest management standard.
+As a result, FSC Canada has drafted an indicator dedicated entirely to boreal woodland caribou in our National Forest Management Standard.

 Boreal caribou exist at sparse densities across broad areas of the northern boreal forest.
 The areas that they occupy have been identified by ranges and the key relationship between extent of forest disturbance and caribou productivity is calibrated at that broad spatial scale.

 Most caribou ranges are larger than forest management units, and the boundaries are different.
 A significant challenge in developing the woodland caribou indicator is reconciling the scale at which the key relationship is assessed (i.e. caribou ranges) and the scale at which forests are managed (i.e. forest management units).